capnproto/ekam/README.md

 Ekam has additional built-in support for two test frameworks: Google Test and KJ tests.
 When Ekam compiles a source file which declares test cases using one of these frameworks (e.g. using Google Test's `TEST` or `TEST_F` macros, or KJ's `KJ_TEST` macro) but without a `main` function, it will automatically link against the respective framework's test runner (which supplies `main`) in order to produce a test binary.
 Note that the detection of test declarations is based on linker symbols, not on scanning the source code, so don't worry if you've declared your own wrapper macros.

 In order for Google Test or KJ test integration to work, the respective test framework's code must be in your source tree as a dependency (see below).

+Note that tests are run with `intercept.so` injected, which has implications if your test does any filesystem access.
+See the explanation of `intercept.so` later in this document.

 ### Dependencies